 The Bottom Line

-If there’s one thing you do to your website in 2018, using CRO strategies to optimize for better lead conversion should be it.
+If there’s one thing you do to your website using CRO strategies to optimize for better lead conversion should be it.
 Pay attention to Hick’s Law, use heatmap software to track visitors, make sure buttons are easy to use on mobile, design them well, use live chat, and remember to A/B test your changes.